harness/developer-hub/docs/internal-developer-portal/flows/flows-input.md

 ## Using Secrets

 You may want to mark things as secret and make sure that these values are protected and not available through REST endpoints.
-You can do this by using the built in `ui:field: Secret` and `ui:widget: password`.
+You can do this by using the built-in `ui:field: Secret` and `ui:widget: password`.

 :::info
 `ui:widget: password` needs to be mentioned under the first `page` in-case you have multiple pages.